Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: The Proposed Framework

-where $\hat{x}_j^s\in\Omega(x_j^s)$ is the perturbed counterpart of clean example $x_j^s$ asymmetrically transmitted from the server. \begin{remark} Intuitively, in the noise-free scenarios, bias measures the systematic loss of a learning algorithm, and variance measures the prediction consistency of the learner over different training sets.
-Therefore, our robust decentralized learning framework has the following advantages: (i) it encourages the clients to consistently produce the optimal prediction for perturbed examples, thereby leading to better generalization performance; (ii) local adversarial training on perturbed examples allows to learn a robust local model, and thus a robust global model could be aggregated from clients. \end{remark}
+Intuitively, the bias measures the systematic loss of a learning algorithm, and the variance measures the prediction consistency of the learner over different training sets.
+Therefore, our robust federated learning framework has the following advantages: (i) it encourages the clients to consistently produce the optimal prediction for perturbed examples, thereby leading to a better generalization performance; (ii) local adversarial training on perturbed examples allows to learn a robust local model, and thus a robust global model could be aggregated from clients.